Editor’s Note: First published in St. Louis MetroVoice 4, no. 7 (July 1994).

 I discovered that not only are the evolutionist’s “missing links” truly missing—their whole “ladder of life” is missing!

-One of the most amazing facts about the Grand Canyon is that no one has ever found a fossilized bone in the Canyon!
+One of the most amazing facts about the Grand Canyon is that no one has ever found a fossilized bone embedded within the layers which make up the walls of the Canyon!
 Beginning in the Supai layer and extending upward into the Hermit and Coconino layers, countless fossilized footprints of over 20 species of amphibians and reptiles suddenly appear—but no fossils of their bones or teeth!
-The bones of tetrapods (four-legged animals) that could have made these footprints have only been found in more superficial strata located several miles away from the Canyon.
+The bones of tetrapods (four-legged animals) that could have made these footprints have only been found in strata located several miles away from the Canyon to the northeast.
 Interestingly, the occurrence of footprints in strata well below the layers in which fossilized bones are first found is not unique to the Grand Canyon.
 Geologists concede that this is a worldwide phenomenon!
 How then can we consider the fossils in the geologic column to be a reliable record of evolutionary succession?
-Are we to believe that footprints evolved 150-million years before feet?
+Are we to believe that footprints evolved millions of years before feet?
 Those who accept the Biblical account of Noah’s flood might prefer to think that the common occurrence of footprints in strata below those bearing the bodies themselves reveals something about how long these tetrapods could tread water before drowning!

 Even more amazing is the fact that most of the fossil footprints in the Coconino are headed in the same direction!